Mathuedoï I, Count of Poher

 Mathuedoï I (circa 875 - 930) was a Count of Poher.
 He was the son - in - law of Alan I, King of Brittany, known as Alan the Great through his marriage to Hawise of Vannes.
 He obtained his countship at Alan's death circa 907.
 He is listed in several ecclesiastical records at Redon Abbey.

 Life

 At Alan I's death the rule of Brittany became fractured even as the region faced Viking invasions.
 Mathuedoï and his cousin Gourmaelon, the Count of Cornouailles, stood in line to succeed Alan I as ruler of Brittany.
 Mathuedoï renounced his claim as Viking invasions of Brittany increased.
-Subsequent to the invasion of the Loire Viking fleet led by Rognvaldr, he exiled himself and his son Alan to England in 924.
+Subsequent to the invasion of the Loire Viking fleet led by Rognvaldr, he exiled himself and his son Alan Barbecorte to England in 924.

 According to the Chronicle of Nantes: